Ismail al-Jazari: Biography

 Al-Jazari was born in the area of Upper Mesopotamia in 1136.
 Sources state his exact location is unknown, but they speculate he could have been born in Jazirat ibn Umar, where he got the name Jazari from or Al-Jazira which was used to denote Upper Mesopotamia.
 The only biographical information known about him is contained in his Book of Knowledge of Ingenious Mechanical Devices.
 Like his father before him, he served as chief engineer at the Artuklu Palace, the residence of the Mardin branch of the Artuqids which ruled across Upper Mesopotamia as vassals of the Zengid dynasty of Mosul and later of Ayyubid general Saladin.
-Although his ethnic origin is not certain, it is suggested that he is of Arabic origin.
+Little is known about his ethnic background, so he has been variously described as Arab, Kurdish or Persian.

 Al-Jazari was part of a tradition of artisans and was thus more a practical engineer than an inventor who appears to have been "more interested in the craftsmanship necessary to construct the devices than in the technology which lay behind them" and his machines were usually "assembled by trial and error rather than by theoretical calculation".
 His Book of Knowledge of Ingenious Mechanical Devices appears to have been quite popular as it appears in a large number of manuscript copies, and as he explains repeatedly, he only describes devices he has built himself.
 According to Mayr, the book's style resembles that of a modern "do-it-yourself" book.

 Some of his devices were inspired by earlier devices, such as one of his monumental water clocks, which was based on that of a Pseudo-Archimedes.
 He also cites the influence of the Banū Mūsā brothers for his fountains, al-Saghani for the design of a candle clock, and Hibatullah ibn al-Husayn (d.
 1139) for musical automata.
 Al-Jazari goes on to describe the improvements he made to the work of his predecessors, and describes a number of devices, techniques and components that are original innovations which do not appear in the works by his precessors.

+1206 edition (Ahmet III 3472)

+The Artuqid ruler Nasr al-Din Mahmud (r.
+1201–1222) is known to have commissioned the first edition of Al-Jāmi' fī ṣinā'at al-ḥiyal of Ibn al-Razzaz al-Jazari, in April 1206 at the Artuqid court.
+This manuscript is known as Ahmet III 3472, now in the Topkapı Sarayı Library.
+The miniatures are thought to reflect various aspects of the Artuqid court at the time.
+Ibn al-Razzaz al-Jazari was employed at the Artuqid court during the last quarter of the 12th century, and this is the earliest known manuscript of his opus.